ajayreddyfsd/CI-CD-workflow-pipelines/CI_CD_Using_Jenkins.md

 ### 4. Run Your Pipeline

-You can run manually from the Jenkins UI Or automate triggers:
+1. You can run manually from the Jenkins UI Or automate triggers:
-Run when code is pushed to GitHub
+2. Run when code is pushed to GitHub,
-Run on a schedule (daily builds)
+3. Run on a schedule (daily builds),
-Run when a pull request is created
+4. Run when a pull request is created

 ---

 ### 5. Optional Features

-Parallel builds → run tests for multiple environments at the same time Notifications → Slack, email, etc. when build succeeds or fails Archiving → save build artifacts or test reports Agents / Nodes → add multiple machines to run builds if needed
+1. Parallel builds → run tests for multiple environments at the same time,
+2. Notifications → Slack, email, etc. when build succeeds or fails,
+3. Archiving → save build artifacts or test reports,
+4. Agents / Nodes → add multiple machines to run builds if needed

 ---

 ### Summary

-Install Jenkins
+1. Install Jenkins
-Open Jenkins UI → create a job or pipeline
+2. Open Jenkins UI → create a job or pipeline
-Add Jenkinsfile to define steps (build, test, deploy) Run manually or set up automatic triggers
+3. Add Jenkinsfile to define steps (build, test, deploy)
+4. Run manually or set up automatic triggers
-Use optional features to make your pipeline more powerful
+5. Use optional features to make your pipeline more powerful